Connect Beaconsfield with Slow Ways

 We’re creating a network of walking routes that connect all of Britain’s towns, cities and national parks

-more walks and reviews are needed to fully connect Beaconsfield to the verified network.
+more survey is needed to fully connect Beaconsfield to the verified network.
 Can you give a hike and help?

 Buckinghamshire